Tuesday July 7, 2015

 RISKS AND DISCLOSURES

 Mutual-fund investing involves risks, and the loss of principal is possible.
-Investing in micro-cap funds will be more volatile, and the loss of principal could be greater, than investing in large-cap or more diversified funds.
-Investing in foreign securities, especially in emerging and frontier markets, entails special risks, such as unstable currencies, highly volatile securities markets, and political and social instability, which are described in more detail in the prospectus.
+Investing in small-cap funds will be more volatile, and the loss of principal could be greater, than investing in large-cap or more diversified funds.
+Investing in foreign securities, especially in emerging markets, entails special risks, such as unstable currencies, highly volatile securities markets, and political and social instability, which are described in more detail in the prospectus.

 An investor should consider investment objectives, risks, charges and expenses carefully before investing.
 To obtain a prospectus, containing this and other information, visit www.WasatchFunds.com or call 800.551.1700.
 Please read the prospectus carefully before investing.